Blog

 2. It’s Harder To Integrate DevOps Into Your Culture

-Generally speaking, hiring DevOps professionals allows you to integrate them more deeply into your own company culture.
+Generally speaking, hiring DevOps professionals allows you to integrate them more deeply into your company culture.
 Compared to outsourced people, other team members might be more willing to collaborate with full-time DevOps employees.

-This integration is a double-edged sword, however.
+Integration is a double-edged sword, however.
 If you don’t have a culture that resonates with DevOps and in which a junior person has a say in important decisions about moving a project forward, integrating DevOps professionals into your culture becomes a liability, not an asset.
 Before deciding to build your own team, you may also wish to consider strategies for integrating outsourced people into a consistent relationship.

 3. Software Architecture Is One Of Your Key Market Differentiators